nbegga1/DeepLearning-CS4240-Paper-Reproduction/README.md

 **Alvarez et al.**

-An illumination-invariant image is a single channel image calculated by combining the three RGB colour channels in the image .
+An illumination-invariant image is a single channel image calculated by combining the three RGB colour channels in the image I_RGB  ∈ {I_R,I_G,I_B}.
 To compute the illumination invariant images, we use a single channel feature space combined with three linear sensors as follows for the method of Alvarez et al.:

 Where are the tree RGB channels, , and is the logarithmic approximation for the division of two channels in an image , which is computes as follows: